Free PDF: How to build your dream coaching business that frees you from the 9-5

 Traditionally, coaches use a very hands-off approach that involves using probing questions to guide clients to reach their own conclusions rather than outlining a solution or just providing them with a full answer.

-I’ve been in the coaching business for a long time, and here’s what I’ve learned: That what we imagine coaching to be has changed.
+I’ve been in the coaching business for a decade, and here’s what I’ve learned: That what we imagine coaching to be has changed.

 These days, the best coaches act more like “coach-sultants” – or a mix between a coach and a consultant.